What Is Authorisation in SOC 2?

 Ongoing Oversight to Bolster Compliance

 Maintaining audit integrity requires regular recertification and continuous monitoring.
 Scheduled reviews ensure that permission levels remain consistent with current roles, while systematic assessments reinforce the compliance record.
-This approach minimizes manual intervention and safeguards against control mismatches that could compromise audit accuracy.
+This approach minimises manual intervention and safeguards against control mismatches that could compromise audit accuracy.

 Operational Impact and Risk Mitigation

-A rigorously defined authorization framework shifts access control from a static checklist to an active system of control mapping.
+A rigorously defined authorisation framework shifts access control from a static checklist to an active system of control mapping.
 Each logged event contributes to a defensible compliance signal, reducing risk and streamlining audit preparations.
 Without such precision, inconsistencies may lead to audit disruptions and elevated risk exposure.

 How Do You Securely Assign User Permissions?